aiFdn/SN-JetBrains-Mono/README.md

 # JetBrains Mono for Standard Notes

+JetBrains Mono theme does not change the default theme design.
+Instead, it adds the JetBrains Mono font for use.
+Including the font ligature feature.

+The developers/ programmers can enjoy editing with Standard Notes with JetBrains Mono font.

 ## Installation

 > Standard Notes Settings Gear -> Open Preferences -> General -> Advanced Settings -> Install Custom Extension -> Enter Extension URL